 Step 5: After 30 minutes, rinse your mouth with water and drink down everything that is left of the pills.

-5.2) How To Use Abortion Pills: Misoprostol Only
+4.3) How To Use Abortion Pills: Misoprostol Only:

-When prescribing misoprostol only, ensure that the full regimen is dispensed to the client.
-Since it is difficult to identify which women will need additional doses and how many, providing less than the full dose may lead to a lower success rate in terminating pregnancies and other adverse events.
+When dispensing Misoprostol only – ensure that the full regimen is dispensed to the client.
+Since it is difficult to identify which women will need additional doses and how many, providing less than the full dose may lead to a lower success rate in terminating pregnancies and lead to other adverse events.

 Step 1: Drink some water to make your mouth moist.
 Put the 4 pills directly under the tongue, and let it dissolve.
 Hold them in place under your tongue for 30 minutes.
 They may make your mouth dry or taste chalky as they dissolve.
 Do not eat or drink anything for 30 minutes.
 Swallow any secretions in your mouth normally and do not spit out anything during these 30 minutes.